 I began working with at-risk kids at the age of 14 and never stopped.
-I am an active volunteer and Board Member with the Y of Central MD and active supporter of the American Diabetes Association.
+I am an active volunteer and Board Member with the Y of Central MD and year-round girls soccer and lacrosse coach.
 I believe that the dinner table is the anchor in our homes.
 We connect there with the families we have and the families we choose.
 We resolve conflict there.
 We share, teach, learn and linger, if we’re lucky.
 Welcome to the DinnerTime table.
 I hope you’ll stay awhile.”

-Sharon built a 25-year career in the health insurance industry beginning as an underwriter, evaluating employee health risks and in later years, working for global leaders, AON and Marsh McClennan/Mercer.
+Sharon built a 25-year career in the health insurance industry beginning as an underwriter, evaluating employee health risks and in later years, working for global leaders, AON and Marsh McLennan/Mercer.
 She was a member of the executive team at a Regional insurance agency, leading the transformation of the benefits practice.
-Sharon was CEO of the Greater Baltimore Technology Council, one of Maryland’s Top 100 Women and a 2011 Honoree, Baltimore’s Power 20.
+Sharon was CEO of the Greater Baltimore Technology Council, one of Maryland’s Top 100 Women, and a Baltimore’s Power 20 Honoree.

 “I was first exposed to the Internet while attending library school in the early 1990s and knew I’d found my life’s calling.
 I have always loved to eat as much as I love to code, and I’ve been fortunate enough to be around a lot of great cooks in my life, beginning with my mother.
 (I’m a fair-to-middling cook myself, not afraid to occasionally try out a challenging new dish that may or may not work out).
 I’ve also long been intrigued by possibilities of achieving positive social change through entrepreneurship.
 So when I heard about DinnerTime from Sharon Lacy, it did not take long for me to be sold.
 DinnerTime has everything… the Internet, tough information management challenges, positive social change and FOOD — who could beat that?
 Within a few weeks I’d departed my steady job and jumped into this start-up with both feet.
 Haven’t regretted it for a moment since.”